SouthGreenPlatform/culebrONT/README.md

 ```
 The same Architecture per sample (fastq = SAMPLE-1 in example) is followed for LOG files.

-_Important_: To visualise the report created by culebrONT, transfer the whole *REPORT* directory on your local machine before opening the *report.html* file with a navigator.
+_Important_: To visualise the report created by CulebrONT, transfer the whole *REPORT* directory on your local machine before opening the *report.html* file with a navigator.

 <a name="citation"></a>
 ## Citation

 @Authors:

-Aurore Comte (IRD) and Julie Orjuela (IRD) developped culebrONT.
+Aurore Comte (IRD) and Julie Orjuela (IRD) developped CulebrONT.

 Sebastien Ravel (CIRAD), Florian Charriat (CIRAD) helped on SnakeMake bugs and tricks.